stormmao/Blog/LeetCode/Valid Parentheses.md

 # 判断括号是否对称
 - Given a string containing just the characters '(', ')', '{', '}', '[' ,']', determine if the input string is valid.
  An input string is valid if:
-    1.Open brackets must be closed by the same type of brackets.
+   &emsp; 1.Open brackets must be closed by the same type of brackets.
-    2.Open brackets must be closed in the correct order.
+   &emsp; 2.Open brackets must be closed in the correct order.
 Note that an empty string is also considered valid.
 ```
 class Solution: